Chaman-veteran/spell-checker/README.md

-# Lancer le correcteur avec cabal
+# To start the spell checker using cabal
 cabal run

-# Pour l'arrêter
+# To stop it
-Taper entrer
+Type enter